SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Before the Procedure

-Your health care provider will do a physical exam and perform several medical tests.
+Your provider will do a physical exam and perform several medical tests.

 Always tell your provider what medicines you are taking, including drugs, supplements, or herbs you bought without a prescription.